-This check is done with the tester in voltmeter function (Volt DC $0 \div 20$), with the black ferrule on terminal 3 (CN4 or CN5 depending on the card type) and the red ferrule on terminal 4 (CN4 or CN5 depending on the card type) of the wiring connector (1).
+This check is done with the tester in voltmeter function (Volt DC $0 \div 20$ ), with the black ferrule on terminal 3 (CN5) and the red ferrule on terminal 4 (CN5) of the wiring connector (1).

 The reading shows the battery voltage, which should never go below 11 Volts.